 In Part 1, we discussed WHY you need to engineer your snow guard system.
 Snow retention systems are not fail-safe.
 And all roofs are not the same.
 That is why you should never expose a product to forces which exceed its known point of failure – especially when these forces are predictable and can be calculated accurately for any specific application.
 Snow load forces must be calculated and properly applied to actual tested product capacities to ensure the right application for the right conditions.
 This is what is meant by an “engineered” system and is what our snow guard calculator does.

-With our calculator, once you enter a few key points of data, our system will quickly calculate the exact number of guards required for an engineered application.
+With our roof pitch snow guard calculator, once you enter a few key points of data, our system will quickly calculate the exact number of guards required for an engineered application.
 The calculator saves you time and money in the planning process.
 There is also an option to get a low-cost certified engineer stamp on your calculations.

 To get started with our Snow Guard Calculator, click here to create a profile.
 Let’s login and walk through a project: